devcybiko/gregsmithwiki/content/teaching/gregs55.md

 20. When work is assigned, do not moan or complain
 21. When a substitute manager is present, all rules apply
 22. Follow the specific workplace protocols
-24. Know other superiors' names and greet them in the hall by name
+23. Know other managers' names and greet them in the hall by name
-25. Keep yourself and the bathrooms clean and germ freee
+24. Keep yourself and the bathrooms clean and germ freee
-26. Greet visitors and make them feel welcome
+25. Greet visitors and make them feel welcome
-27. Do not save seats in the cafe or in meetings
+26. Do not save seats in the cafe or in meetings
-28. Do not stare at an employee who is being reprimanded
+27. Do not stare at an employee who is being reprimanded
-31. After dining in the cafeteria or elsewhere, be responsible for your trash
+28. After dining in the cafeteria or elsewhere, be responsible for your trash
-32. In a hotel room, leave a tip for the hotel workers who clean your room
-33. On a bus, van, or plane, always face forward
-34. When meeting new people, shake hands and repeat their names
+31. When meeting new people, shake hands and repeat their names
-35. When offered food, take only your fair share
+32. When offered food, take only your fair share
-36. If someone drops something, pick it up
+33. If someone drops something, pick it up
-37. Hold the door for people rather than letting it close on them
+34. Hold the door for people rather than letting it close on them

+## On Travel
+29. In a hotel room, leave a tip for the hotel workers who clean your room
+30. On a bus, van, or plane, always face forward
-39. On travel, enter a public building quietly (likewise, wherever you are, enter a meeting quietly)
+31. Enter a public building quietly (likewise, wherever you are, enter a meeting quietly)
-41. During an presentation, do not speak or call out to friends
+32. During an presentation, do not speak or call out to others
-42. Use appropriate phone etiquette at all times
+33. Use appropriate phone etiquette at all times
-43. When returning from a trip, shake the hand of every chaperone
+34. When returning from a trip, shake the hand of every team member
-44. On escalators, stand to the right, walk to the left
+35. On escalators, stand to the right, walk to the left
-45. When walking in line, keep your arms at your sides and move quietly
+36. When walking in line, keep your arms at your sides and move quietly
-46. Take schoolwide drills and and precautions seriously
+37. Take schoolwide drills and and precautions seriously
-47. No talking in a movie theater during the movie
+38. No talking in a movie theater during the movie
-48. Use spaces not tabs for indentation
+39. Use spaces not tabs for indentation
-49. If anyone is bullying you, let me know, and do not bully others
+40. If anyone is bullying you, let me know, and do not bully others
-50. Stand up for what you believe in
+41. Stand up for what you believe in
-51. Be positive and enjoy life
+42. Be positive and enjoy life
-52. Live so that you will never have regrets
+43. Live so that you will never have regrets
-53. Learn from your mistakes and move on
+44. Learn from your mistakes and move on
-54. No matter the circumstances, always be honest
+45. No matter the circumstances, always be honest
-55. Carpe Diem
+46. Carpe Diem
-56. Be the best person you can be
+47. Be the best person you can be

 ## The ABCs of Etiquette